 The News Hub

 At the heart of the building is the newsroom, a column-free space, surrounded by technical areas and day-lit by the eight-storey high atria above.
-About twice the size of the largest floor available in Television Centre, this will be one of the largest live newsrooms in the world.
+About twice the size of the largest floor available in Television Centre, this is one of the largest live newsrooms in the world.

-At any one time, over ten million people across the UK will watch or listen to output from the new Broadcasting House, and every week at least 150 million people worldwide will tune into the BBC World Service networks.
+At any one time, over ten million people across the UK are watching or listening to output from the new Broadcasting House, and every week at least 150 million people worldwide will tune into the BBC World Service networks.

 From Heritage to Hi-Definition

-Top architects, designers and artists have been involved in shaping the new Broadcasting House, in order to create a truly inspirational workplace for the organisation that aims to be the most creative in the world.
-Throughout 2011, the BBC's technology team will be installing and testing the digital technology needed to produce the TV, radio and online output from the new building.
+Top architects, designers and artists were involved in shaping the new Broadcasting House, in order to create a truly inspirational workplace for the organisation that aims to be the most creative in the world.
+Throughout 2011, the BBC's technology team was installing and testing the digital technology needed to produce the TV, radio and online output from the new building.

-The new development has been financed by a public-private partnership involving a special bond - so no licence fee monies have been used for the construction.
+The new development was financed by a public-private partnership involving a special bond - so no licence fee monies were used for the construction.